chipmuenk/pyfda/docs/source/manual/index.rst

    Screenshot of pyfda

-:numref:`fig_pyfda_screenshot` shows the main pyfda screen with three subwindows that can be resized with the handles (red dots):
+:numref:`fig_pyfda_screenshot` shows the main pyfda screen with three subwindows that can be resized with the handles (red dots).

+The tabs on the left-hand side access widgets to enter and view various specification and parameters for the filter / system to be designed resp. analyzed.

    .. toctree::
       :maxdepth: 1